Farhan7rizal/node/README.md

 add delete feature to products and cart item, using filter, !== if not that id will keep into new array

 add delete cart feature in cart model, while delete product also delete product that in the cart, require Cart in product model

+displaying cart item, get cart function in model, use then in the controller,